dms-org/docs/docs/fields/relations/one-to-one.md

 One to One
 ==========

-A one to one bi-directional relationship between entities can be defined as follows.
+An one to one bi-directional relationship between entities can be defined as follows.

 ### Entity Structure